 The original Persians were either part of or developed close to the Eurasian nomads of the steppes, who are credited with the domestication of the horse.
 Tamed horses did wonders for the advancement of civilization, as well as for warfare and the centralization of large territories.
 For better or worse, the horse culture was exceedingly dominant in Eurasia, and it stands to reason that the Persians proudly dubbed themselves The Horse People.

-This far- root may even be related to the Greek word περι (peri) and Avestan pairi-, meaning "around", from which come the modern Persian and Arabic word firdaus, meaning garden, and ultimately our word "paradise".
+This far- root may even be related to the Greek word περι (peri) and Avestan pairi-, meaning "around", from which comes the modern Persian and Arabic word firdaus, meaning garden, and ultimately our word "paradise".
 This very common Greek word περι (peri) is also the root of words such as the adjective περισσος (perissos), meaning exceeding, and the noun περισσευμα (perisseuma), meaning abundance.
 The Greek name for Persia was Περσις (Persis), which to a Greek ear probably sounded like Land of Plenty.
 This is not so strange since even in our time the word Persia brings to mind surplus and luxury (think of Persian rugs, Persian cats and even the peach, or "persic").

 Even more spectacular is the association with the word περιστερα (peristera), the proverbially plentiful bird we call "dove" in whose image the Holy Spirit descended upon Jesus (Matthew 3:16).
 Even the name of the proverbial bad guys of the New Testament, the Pharisees, may ultimately derive from the name Persia, possibly because they were an offshoot of the Jewish wisdom schools of Persia.
 The predicate "bad guys" may in fact not at all be deserved: Nicodemus, Nathanael, Gamaliel and even Paul and Josephus had been Pharisees.